RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Results

-The gap between exact match (15.32\%) and execution accuracy (70.81\%) reflects the strict single-reference evaluation: Many generated queries are semantically equivalent but structurally variant (e.g., different join orders, redundant predicates, projection reordering).
-This gap is expected in text-to-SQL evaluation \cite{pourreza2023evaluating} and suggests that execution-based validation is essential for production deployment.
+The gap between exact match accuracy and execution accuracy reflects the strictness of single-reference evaluation.
+Many generated SQL queries execute successfully despite differing structurally from the reference query through alternative join orders, predicate structures, or projection ordering.
+This observation is consistent with prior text-to-SQL evaluation studies~\cite{pourreza2023evaluating}.